gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

      independent ones.
    - Don't install Redis and Sentinel in the same machines your GitLab instance is running on.
-   - All machines must be able to talk to each other and accept incomming connection over Redis (`6379`) and Sentinel (`26379`) ports.
+   - All machines must be able to talk to each other and accept incoming connection over Redis (`6379`) and Sentinel (`26379`) ports.
    - GitLab machines must be able to access these machines and with the same permissions.
-   - Protected them from indiscriminated access from external networks (Internet), to harden the security.
+   - Protected them from indiscriminating access from external networks (Internet), to harden the security.

 1. Download/install Omnibus GitLab using **steps 1 and 2** from